crabcanon/angular-es6-demo/README.md

   * how to use JSPM/SystemJS to maintain your project.
   * how to construct Gulp tasks with ES6.
   * how to code with AngularJS 1.x in using ES6.
-  * a good practice of SASS.
+  * a good practice of Sass.

 ## Features(V1.0.0)